 30 Nov What You Don’t Know Can Cost You Money in a Commercial Lease Agreement

 A commercial lease agreement is typically a very complicated agreement that you can be held to for many years.
-It is important to have a commercial lease reviewed by a Lawyer because it is a legal document that can last three to ten years, or even longer.
+It is important to have a commercial lease reviewed by a lawyer who specializes in commercial transactions because it is a legal document that can last three to ten years, or even longer.

 There are many clauses to consider that will have a significant impact on your rights and the value you earn out of the Lease.
 Commercial Lease Agreements will have specific clauses that may outline important details like your right of first refusal, termination conditions, escalation clauses, improvements as well as practical things such as parking, building rules, etc. It is very important to understand these clauses and the impact that they may have on your business.